aminoa/auto-daily-screener/README.md

 ## Build Instructions

 Install Python 3 and download the source.
-Also download a version of the chrome driver that matches your chrome version.
+Also download or manually compile a version of the chrome driver that matches your chrome version.
 Then install pyinstaller.
 Run this command in the source directory:

 pyinstaller ads.py

 The build should be found in the 'dist' folder that was just created.

+## How does it work?

+This runs a selenium script to automatically go through the form and then generates a code from a virtual device in order to bypass MFA.

 ## How do I use this?